Cars for Sale with Engine Problems

 Deciding Between Repairing or Replacing the Engine

-- Long-Term Reliability: I always consider whether the car will be reliable after the repair.
-If not, it might not be worth the effort.
+• Long-Term Reliability: Consider whether the car will be reliable after the repair.

 Reselling a Car with Engine Problems